elipousson/presentations/2016-06-02-intro-to-github.md

 - [Building Static Websites with Jekyll and GitHub Pages](http://programminghistorian.org/lessons/building-static-sites-with-jekyll-github-pages), Programming Historian
 - Library Carpentry.
 [Week 3: Git](https://github.com/LibraryCarpentry/week-three-library-carpentry/blob/master/Git_lesson.md)

-**Note**: I am planning to set up either a workshop website (e.g. [Software Carpentry template](https://github.com/swcarpentry/workshop-template)) or a more simple collection of Markdown files (e.g. [this CUNY workshop on Git/GitHub](https://github.com/mckinniburgh/gitWorkshop)) on the [bLAM collective account](https://github.com/blamcollective).
+Note: I am planning to set up either a workshop website (e.g. [Software Carpentry template](https://github.com/swcarpentry/workshop-template)) or a more simple collection of Markdown files (e.g. [this CUNY workshop on Git/GitHub](https://github.com/mckinniburgh/gitWorkshop)) on the [bLAM collective account](https://github.com/blamcollective).
 We also need a repository or a place within the workshop repository for students to contribute (Software Carpentry [recommends setting up a separate repo](https://github.com/swcarpentry/workshop-template#setting-up-a-separate-repository-for-learners)).
 I’m working to put together a first draft of notes/slides by **May 20, 2016**.
 The workshop will be held on **June 2, 2016**.

 ---
-## Before the workshop
+## What should you do before the workshop?

 1. Set up a GitHub account